ttsteiger/Udacity_DAND/DAND_p6/README.md

 is publicly available on their website.
 I used a preprocessed data set from [Kaggle](https://www.kaggle.com/usgs/earthquake-database) which only contains earthquakes with a magnitude higher than 5.5 on the Richter scale.
-Before using the dataset, I preprocessed  with a simple Python script.
+Before using the dataset, I preprocessed it with a simple Python script.

 Looking at the animation and single years gives a good overview about the frequency of earthquakes within the different magnitude categories.
 Eathquakes